 Guest stars this season include Andrea Thompson (NYPD Blue), Patrick Warburton (Seinfeld), Diedrich Bader (Drew Carey Show), Peter Noone (Herman’s Hermits), Josie Bissett (Melrose Place), Tia Carrere (Wayne’s World), and Debbie Allen (Fame).
 Each week the entire cast is different except for Sam and Al.

-The script-writers throw in quick, meaningful encounters throughout the season, such as with a young “S. Stallone” whom Sam discusses boxing with and “Stevie” who has a great affinity for horror novels and whom Sam inadvertently gives story ideas to.
+The script-writers throw in quick, meaningful encounters throughout the season, such as with a young “S. Stallone” whom Sam discusses boxing with, and “Stevie” who has a great affinity for horror novels and to whom Sam inadvertently gives story ideas.
 These moments produce a nice smile for fans of the series and keep you paying attention.
 In one episode, Captain Galaxy reads a letter from a youngster by the name of Sam Beckett who asks him to explain the theory of time travel, which sounds remarkably like the idea which fueled Sam’s work on the Quantum Leap project….